RiL3z/RiL3z.github.io/_posts/2020-11-22-Adventures-Python.md

 6
 8
 ```
-What's interesting to note is that Python has native operators for floor division (`\\`) and exponents (`**`), which I think is quite nice, because we don't have to go running off writing our own functions for these operations.
+What's interesting to note is that Python has native operators for floor division (`\\`) and exponents (`**`), which I think is quite nice because we don't have to go running off writing our own functions for these operations.
 Of course we can do a re-assignment of a variable while performing some operation in one concise step as well:
 **PROGRAM**
 ```python3
 test = 8